 Environmental Allergies (Indoor and Outdoor)

-Classifying your cat's allergies as "environmental" hardly narrows it down.
-It could be anything from pollen to perfume, from plastic to cleaning products.
+Classifying your cat's allergies as “environmental” hardly narrows it down.
+It could be anything from pollen to perfume, or from plastic to cleaning products.
 Your holistic veterinarian can perform intradermal skin testing, but the tests can be costly.
-Thankfully, there are some simple changes you can make that could reduce your cat's exposure to the things that make him/ her itchy and sneezy.
+Thankfully, there are some simple changes you can make that could reduce your cat's exposure to the things that make it itchy and sneezy.

-- Switch to all natural grooming products and cut out harsh chemicals.
+Switch to all natural grooming products and cut out harsh chemicals.
 Many cat grooming products and flea shampoos contain artificial fragrances, preservatives, and/or pesticides that can be harsh on the skin and cause respiratory problems.
 Make sure to bathe your cat frequently, as well.
 If your cat goes outside frequently and may be allergic to something like pollen or grass, wipe the paws each time it comes in, and give frequent baths to wash away the allergens clinging to the coat.

-- Ear infections can be an unfortunate result of allergies, so make sure you're cleaning your cat's ears frequently with natural ear wash for cats.
+Ear infections can be an unfortunate result of allergies, so make sure you're cleaning your cat's ears frequently with All Ears Wash.
 It's formulated by a holistic veterinarian to remove wax and dirt, clean and deodorize, reduce painful swelling, and prevent ear infections.
-If there's already an ear infection, try natural ear mite and infection treatment.
+If there's already an ear infection, try the All Ears Treatment instead.
 Apply with a cotton ball or pad and gently wipe dry.

-- Dust is an irritant for cats and humans alike.
-Make sure to keep your living space as free of dust as possible.
+Make sure to keep your living space as free of dust as possible, as dust is an irritant for cats and humans alike.
 Consider buying a vacuum with a HEPA filter to suck up the many allergens living in your carpets and rugs.
 Remove your shoes as soon as you walk in the door to avoid tracking pollen or other outdoor irritants inside the house.